Germillios/Unity-Test-2D/README.md

 This is an attempt to transfer the game from RPG Maker XP, so it's 2.5D with Sprites.

-For charset graphic and attack animatations copyright belong to VenesArt.
+For charset graphic and attack animations copyright belong to VenesArt.